jtonglet/jtonglet.github.io/_blog/2026-09-10-misleading-chart-acl.md

 {% endcapture %}{% include takeaway.html content=takeaways %}

 > Disclaimer: The collection is only a small random sample (n=261) of the papers published at ACL and EMNLP.
-> This blog post will be regularly updated to provide new results based on larger samples.

 ### Collection method